 Among the responsibilities of the CJPC specified in PA 465 of 2014 is to conduct ongoing research regarding the effectiveness of the sentencing guidelines.
-While conducting this research, the commission is tasked with making recommendations to the legislature that accomplish a variety of factors, including reducing sentencing disparities based on factors other than offense characteristics and offender characteristics receive substantially similar sentences.
+While conducting this research, the commission is tasked with making recommendations to the legislature that accomplish a variety of factors, including reducing sentencing disparities based on factors other than offense characteristics and offender characteristics and ensuring that offenders with similar offense and offender characteristics receive substantially similar sentences.
 Given that charge, the commission has prepared this report to address the following research questions: